arijitsh/tic-tac-toe/README.md

 ```
 ## Game Engines

 Different algorithms has been implemented and possible to play against.
-Here are the
+Here are the details:

 `rl` : Reinforement Learning algorithm implemented from scratch.\
 `sampl` : Computer plays with random sampling.